 Landscape painting became a primary vehicle for Romantic ideals, fostering national pride through British countryside depictions.
-Artists like Turner and Constable pushed boundaries, exploring and human-nature relationships through innovative techniques and atmospheric effects.
+Artists like Turner and Constable pushed boundaries, exploring the sublime and human-nature relationships through innovative techniques and atmospheric effects.

 Key Features of English Romantic Art